 .

 It is a truth universally acknowledged, that… once you buy apples at the Gravenstein Apple Fair, cake baking should follow.
 And so it did.
 Not only did I bake my family’s favorite apple cake (a well known recipe around Italy) in its original version, but also in an upside down one.
-You can find out more about the upside down version at the bottom of this recipe.

 Both version are equally delicious, and I only have a slight preference for one.
 Most of all, even in two versions, this recipe is really easy, and the resulting cake is intensely good and satisfying, especially eaten with a side of good vanilla ice cream.